DanielRehnSogeti/TypeScript-Workshop-Exercises/README.md

 * Get - Get the value of a key-value pair
 * toString - Returns the contents of the dictionary as a string where all key-value pairs are separated by a new line.

-Add some data to the dictionary and the alert or log the result of the toString method.
+Create a new instance of the dictionary and add some data to it.
+Alert or log the result of the toString method.

 Example usage:
 ```
 let d = new Dictionary<string, number>();
 d.Add('foo', 3);
+let a = d.Get('foo');
 ```

+### Bonus 1

+Throw an exception when the dictionary is used incorrectly.
+For instance when getting the value of a key that does not exist or when trying to add a key that already does.

-### Bonus
+### Bonus 2

 Add a ForEach method that iterates over every key-value pair in the dictionary and triggers a callback function.
 The callback function takes one parameter that is the key-value pair.